kareka224/kareka224/README.md

 - 👋 Hi, I’m @kareka224
-- 👀 I’m interested in GNNs, will use it to build a model for effective fake news detection and an online scarm detection
+- 👀 I’m interested in GNNs, will use it to build a model for effective fake news detection and an online fraud detection
 - 🌱 I’m currently learning Graph Neural Network with Pytorch
 - 💞️ I’m looking to collaborate on publishing papers on the aformentioned topics
 - 📫 How to reach me ahmadidriskareka@outlook.com